cds-snc/digital-canada-ca/content/en/blog/posts/recruiting-our-ceo.md

 ---
-title: "Reflections on recruiting our CEO"
+title: Reflections on recruiting our CEO
+description: >-
-description: "We recently announced that Aaron Snow is joining CDS as our first CEO.
-I’m delighted that Aaron is taking the leap to move to Ottawa and be part of our digital movement."
+  We recently announced that Aaron Snow is joining CDS as our first CEO.
+I’m delighted that Aaron is taking the leap to move to Ottawa and be part of our digital movement.
-author: Lena Trudeau, Senior advisor
+author: 'Lena Trudeau, Senior advisor'
-date: 2018-04-09 09:00:00 -0400
+date: '2018-04-09 09:00:00 -0400'
-image: /img/cds/blog-ceo-recruitment.jpg
+image: /img/cds/blog/blog-ceo-recruitment.jpg
 image-alt: Chief Executive Officer Aaron Snow chatting with two other team members.
-translationKey: "recruiting-our-ceo"
+translationKey: recruiting-our-ceo
+thumb: /img/cds/blog/thumb/blog-ceo-recruitment.jpg
+processed: 1550507384357
 ---

 We recently [announced](https://digital.canada.ca/2018/03/09/CDS-gets-its-first-CEO/) that Aaron Snow is joining CDS as our first CEO.
 I’m delighted that Aaron is taking the leap to move to Ottawa and be part of our digital movement.